 Jan.
 19 at places where tickets aren't required, and Jan.
 26 for ticketed events.
 St. Paul's order will expire in 40 days, at which point Carter said the city will re-evaluate the policy.
 Frey didn't specify an end date but said he expects the new requirements to be temporary.

 Who enforces this?

-Businesses will be responsible for making sure their customers show proof of vaccination or a negative COVID-19 test.
+Businesses are responsible for making sure their customers show proof of vaccination or a negative COVID-19 test.
 The cities' licensing divisions will investigate complaints about businesses that don't appear to be complying.
 Officials in both cities said they hope to focus first on training businesses to enact the requirements, but they could face fines or other penalties if they have multiple violations.

 Who put these policies in place?

 Minneapolis Mayor Jacob Frey and St. Paul Mayor Melvin Carter issued executive orders.
 The mayors said in a virtual news conference that they hoped the new policies would encourage people to get vaccinated and prevent widespread closures as the omicron variant continues to create rising COVID-19 cases in both cities.
 "I can't emphasize this enough," Frey said.
 "This is a critical next step to avoid closures.
 We want to stay open, and we need to stay safer."